Bubbly Taco Salad Bowl Recipe

 - Repeat: Continue frying the remaining three tortillas.

-- Bake: Once all the tortillas are flash-fried and shaped into bowls, bake until very crispy and golden.
+- Bake: Once all the tortillas are flash-fried and shaped into bowls, place them on the center oven rack and bake until very crispy and golden.

 - Prep: Fill with chopped greens and sprinkle with your favorite Taco Salad toppings.